UDC-GAC/SeQual-Stream/README.md

 spark-submit [SPARK_ARGS] bin/sequal-cmd.jar [SEQUAL_ARGS]
 ```

 To specify the specific operations to be performed over the input datasets, together with their necessary parameters, a Java properties file is used as input argument (option -c).
-SeQual includes a blank properties file at the *etc* directory (ExecutionParameters.properties) that can be used as template, which includes all the possible operations and parameters.
+SeQual-Stream includes a blank properties file at the *etc* directory (ExecutionParameters.properties) that can be used as template, which includes all the possible operations and parameters.
 Additionally, SeQual-CMD provides the option -g to generate a new blank properties file as shown in the examples below.

 All the available input arguments to SeQual-CMD are the following: